 - 1. Cabins typically do not sit together at meals.
 Everyone will be assigned a meal group, different from the cabin or hiking groups. - 2.
 There must be an adult at each table.
 If two or more adults are at the same table, try to face the center of the dining hall and do not sit next to each other. - 3.
 You are in charge at your table.
 Please enforce good table manners.
 Encourage the use of "please" and "thank you", and other manners appropriate for casual family style meals. - 4.
-During announcements, strive to keep your table attentive to the instructions.
+During the announcements strive to keep your table quiet and attentive to the instructions, raising hands when expected, and keeping hands free of utensils and other distractions.